SanKalp4/Regression-Projects/README.md

 Update 2:
 Tried optimising the model with Decision Tree regressor resulting a better public LB score.
 The R2 score came to 0.44.

+Update 3:
+R2 score updated to 0.68 using random forest and 0.67 using XGB.
+Will subsequently implement PCA and Randomised search with RF( as this is a very large dataset GridSearchCV will probably fry my computer or I will get bored) and introduced those removed dummy variables to see if the model improves.